go-faster/oteldb/dev/local/ch-compliance/README.md

 FATA[0000] Error running comparison: expected reference API query "label_replace(demo_num_cpus, \"instance\", \"\", \"\", \"\")" to fail, but succeeded  source="main.go:137
 ```

+## Results

 Latest result:
 ```
 Total: 547 / 548 (99.82%) passed, 0 unsupported
 ```

+We are getting (99.6, 100] percent and current target is compatibility not less than 99.6%.